The Deck Handbook: Part 8

 Plastic decking boards can be attached to the structural deck frame like any other type of decking material.
 Most of the time, direct screws through the board are used, although care must be taken not to compress or split the board.
 Manufacturers now provide stainless screws that are also color-matched to the new board colors.
 Vinyl deck boards can also be attached with hidden fasteners.
 Hidden fasteners eliminate puncturing the upper surface of the decking boards and give the deck a cleaner look and reduce the likelihood of water penetration.
 These fasteners are typically attached from the side of the board or from the bottom up and are generally more expensive and require more labor.

 Solid plastic decking is often made with a nailing flange, similar to that incorporated into vinyl siding.
 The leading edge of the plank snaps into the prior plank.
 A fastener, usually a nail, but it could be a screw, is used to then attach the flange to the wood joist of the deck.
-This provide reliable concealed attachment without the labor involved in using hidden fastener systems.
+This provides reliable concealed attachment without the labor involved in using hidden fastener systems.
 Some vinyl planking has an even easier installation system.
 It is installed using an aluminum or vinyl track that allows the planks to be easily snapped into place — a definite plus for the do-it-yourselfer.
 The trade-off is that this decking is usually slightly more expensive.

 Vinyl is not usually strong enough for deck handrail posts.
 What looks like a vinyl post is often a wood post covered by a vinyl wrapper.
 However, recently manufacturers have started offering railing kits that feature posts strong enough to comply with the national building codes.
 These do not need wood reinforcement.
 For short lengths, vinyl will work as a railing and vinyl balusters are sufficiently rigid to stand on their own.